-Cartersville Drunk Driving Accident Attorney
+Cartersville Drunk Driving Accident Lawyers

-Drunk Driving Accidents in Georgia
+The Consequences of Drunk Driving Accidents in Georgia

 Every 50 minutes, someone in the United States dies in a drunk driving accident.
 Totaling nearly 40 deaths a day and more than 10,000 per year, these fatal accidents are completely preventable and, therefore, unacceptable.
 If these negligent drivers called cabs, designated a driver, spent the night, or walked home, more than 10,000 people would still be alive.
 Further, 28% of traffic-related deaths in the United States and 53% of fatal car accidents in Georgia involve an alcohol-impaired driver.

 These grim statistics do not even begin to account for all the people who are injured in drunk driving accidents every year.
 Over 1 million drivers were arrested for driving under the influence of alcohol or narcotics in 2018, and in 2017, more than 300,000 people were injured in drunk driving crashes.

 Each one of these numbers represents an injured individual or devastated family member.
 To Pritchard Injury Firm, these numbers are much more than statistics – they are people, and hopefully, some of them are people we can help.
 If you are looking for an attorney who understands what you are going through after a drunk driving accident and dedicates themselves to your best interests, look no further than our firm.

 Get Experienced Legal Help from Pritchard Injury Firm